Clamp (manga artists): Style

 A group cosplaying three Clamp characters: Sakura (top left) and Syaoran (top right) from Tsubasa: Reservoir Chronicle; and Yuko Ichihara (bottom) from xxxHolic.

 In general, Ohkawa gets her inspiration for the group from everyday events such as dreams or the news.
 Unlike most manga artists who specialize in a single genre, Clamp has created a diverse body of work.
 Clamp's genres vary widely, from childish and comedic (Cardcaptor Sakura,Clamp School Detectives) to more dramatic and teen-rated (xxxHolic, X) series.
 Furthermore, drawing from the idea of Osamu Tezuka's Star System as they did in Tsubasa: Reservoir Chronicle, Clamp often crossover characters from their own series into their other works, which gives rise to a loosely defined "Clamp Universe".

 Although most of their manga are female-oriented, Clamp has also attracted male readers in their early works through their handling of fight scenes in X and Tokyo Babylon.
-Tsubasa: Reservoir Chronicle is a male-oriented manga but Clamp still added multiple motifs to attracts readers such as Syaoran's romantic journey. xxxHolic is an adult-oriented manga but it uses Kimihiro Watanuki as a protagonist that would attract a female demographic.
+Tsubasa: Reservoir Chronicle is a male-oriented manga but Clamp still added multiple motifs to attract female readers such as Syaoran's romantic journey. xxxHolic is an adult-oriented manga but it uses Kimihiro Watanuki as a protagonist that would attract a female demographic.